kddubey/cappr/docs/source/motivation.rst

 Recap
 -----

-Before moving on to the solution, let's recap the CVS/text-generation workflow:
+Before moving on to the solution, let's recap the text generation workflow:

 #.
 Design a prompt which asks the model to output exactly one choice from a given set of
    choices